rimutaka/posts/cloudfront-analytics/readme.md

 ## Real-time monitoring

-[CloudFront connects to CloudWatch](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html) to display real-time performance, which is useful for troubleshooting, but tells us little about our visitors.
+[CloudFront connects to CloudWatch](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/monitoring-using-cloudwatch.html) to display real-time performance of the distribution (i.e. the website), which is useful for troubleshooting, but still tells us little about our visitors.

 ![real time monitoring](real-time-monitoring.png)